LambdaHack/LambdaHack/PLAYING.md

                }         target 10 levels deeper
                0--9      select a hero anywhere in the dungeon

-There are also some debug and cheat keys, all entered with the CTRL key modifier.
+There are also some debug and cheat options, some enabled in-game, with the CTRL key modifier and a letter key, some specified on the command line.
 Use at your own peril!

                key     command
                CTRL-a  toggle visible area display
-               CTRL-o  toggle "omniscience" (effective next turn)
                CTRL-s  toggle smell display
-               CTRL-v  cycle vision modes (effective next turn)

 Monsters